CSCfi/pytorch-ddp-examples/README.md

 ## Multi-GPU, single-node

-The simplest case is using all four GPUs on a single node.
+The simplest case is using all four GPUs on a single node on Puhti.

 ```bash
 sbatch run-gpu4-dist.sh mnist_ddp.py --epochs=100